Xalior/nbn-oidc-provider/README.md

 An OpenID Connect (OIDC) Provider implementation that allows you to authenticate users and issue tokens for authorized applications.

+## Project Overview

+This project consists of two main components:

+1. **OIDC Provider**: A standards-compliant OpenID Connect identity provider that handles authentication and authorization flows.

+2. **Admin Client**: Functions as an OIDC credential controller for account administration, user management, and application registration.

+The dual architecture allows for a complete identity management solution where the provider handles the core OIDC protocols while the client provides user-friendly interfaces for managing credentials, accounts, and application access.

 ## Package Manager: pnpm

 This project uses [pnpm](https://pnpm.io/) as its package manager.
 Please do not use npm or yarn to install dependencies or run scripts.